head-gardener/configs/README.md

 ### Configs
-Varios config files, collected in one place for my convenience.
+Various config files, collected in one place for my convenience.

 ### Management
 See `./manage help` for usage.